Military history of the Three Kingdoms: Yellow Turbans

 Zhang Rao, Guan Hai, He Man, He Yi, Huang Shao, Liu Pi, Xu He, and Sima Ju were leaders of the Yellow Turbans during the early 190s.
 They had substantial followings numbering in the tens of thousands.

 In 192, Zhang Rao defeated Kong Rong's forces.

 In 193, Guan Hai besieged Kong Rong but was defeated by Liu Bei.

 In 196, Cao Cao took to the field against the other Yellow Turbans and defeated Huang Shao, after which He Man and He Yi surrendered.

 In 200, Liu Pi supported Yuan Shao's invasion from the north by plundering the region around Cao Cao's headquarters at Xu city.
 He was later joined by Liu Bei, whom Yuan Shao sent to assist him, but they were defeated by Cao Ren.
 Liu Pi was killed.

 In 206, Sima Ju and Xu He attacked a number of cities in Qing Province.
 Cao Cao sent Xiahou Yuan, Zang Ba, and Lü Qian with a large force to deal with them.
 After several engagements and heavy casualties on both sides, the two Yellow Turban rebels were killed.

 Non-Han actors

-Champa

-The Cham people in Xianglin, the southernmost district of Rinan Commandery, broke away and became the Kingdom of Lâm Ấp (Champa) in 192.

-In 248, Lâm Ấp seized Rinan Commandery.
-Due to the ensuing turmoil in Jiuzhen Commandery involving Lady Triệu, Eastern Wu was unable to retaliate.

 Di

+The Di (氐; not to be confused with the Northern "Di" (狄)) were a farming people related to the Qiang living in what is now eastern Gansu Province.
+Many of the Di tribes had become vassals to the Han dynasty since the 2nd century BC and maintained a relatively peaceful relationship for the most part.
+However, the Di began to frequently rebel during and after the fall of Han.

+In the 210s, the Di tribes such as the ones led by Agui (阿貴) and Qianwan (千萬) allied themselves with the northwestern warlords, Ma Chao, Han Sui and Zhang Lu.
+After they were defeated, many of the Di came under the control of Cao Cao.
+Their homeland soon became a frontier between the Cao Wei and Shu Han, and the Di tribes often vacillated their allegiance between the two sides.
+In 219, Cao Cao, looking to deter them from allying with Liu Bei, had 50,000 of the Di people relocated north to the commanderies along the Wei River.
+During the northern expeditions of Zhuge Liang and Jiang Wei, winning and maintaining the support of the Di tribes, along with the Qiang and other ethnic minorities in the region, became a strategic objective for both Wei and Shu Han.
+The Di also joined the Xianbei, Tufa Shujineng when he rebelled against the Western Jin dynasty between 270 and 280.

-The Di (Five Barbarians) were a people related to the Qiang living in what is now Gansu Province.
-In 213, the Di kings Agui and Qianwan entered an alliance with Ma Chao.
-The next year Xiahou Yuan attacked their camp in Wudu Commandery and defeated them, killing Agui and forcing Qianwan to flee.
-Their people were resettled in Youfufeng Commandery.
-The Di went on to form three of the later Sixteen Kingdoms: Cheng Han (304-347), Former Qin (351-394) and Later Liang (386-403).
+The Di went on to form three of the later Sixteen Kingdoms: Cheng-Han (304–347), Former Qin (351–394) and Later Liang (386–403).